nodezeroat/project-athena/Curriculum/Module 02 - Reconnaissance/lectures/lecture_1_introduction.md

 - **Reconnaissance Role:**
   - Attackers performed extensive reconnaissance to find a vulnerable third-party HVAC vendor.
-  - Used the vendor’s credentials to infiltrate Target’s network.
+  - Used the vendor's credentials to infiltrate Target's network.
   - Mapped out the internal network to plan the subsequent attack phases.

 ## Real-World Example